ga-wdi-lessons/mongoose-intro/readme.md

 ## You-Do - Step 1: Initial Set Up for Reminders (5 min)

-We will be creating a 2 model Todo App using Mongo/Mongoose.
-Authors have many Reminders.
+We will be creating a 2 model Todo App using Mongoose and MongoDB.
+In this case, we will be creating two collections Authors and Reminders.
+Authors will have many Reminders

 1. Fork and Clone this Repo: https://github.com/ga-wdi-exercises/reminders_mongo
 2. Make sure to checkout locally to `mongoose` branch: `$ git checkout mongoose`